*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 We like that it feels stable and is easy and comfortable to use.

 Matrix describes the frame as being heavy-duty, and our team agrees.
 It feels really sturdy, yet it isn’t bulky.
 The steel uprights attach to the frame and connect to the console and the single handle.

 I really like this handle.
 The pulse grips are on either side so they’re easy to use.
 From the sides, the handle connects in the front to make one handle.
 It’s convenient to use especially if you have balance issues and need to frequently grab the handle while walking.
 That’s why we suggest it for seniors.
-You can literally grab it anywhere and it’s slim enough to get a firm grip.

 This makes the handle a little more functional than the Life Fitness Run CX treadmill, which has 2 handles on either side and 2 separate smaller handles with pulse grips in front.

 The TF30 has a 3.25 HP motor that feels hearty, consistent and is actually pretty quiet, even when used at its max speed of 12.5 mph.
 When side by side, it was a little bit quieter than the NordicTrack 2950 treadmill.
 This motor size is also good to handle running for longer periods of time too.

 The incline motor is quiet as well.
 It’s not quite as quiet as the Sole F85 which is practically silent, but it’s fairly close.

 We consider this to be a more compact treadmill because it has a smaller deck.
 The Life Fitness Run CX, Sole F85, NordicTrack 2950, and even the NordicTrack x22i all have running surfaces that are 22” x 60”.